oilandsugar/ritual-dust/content/music/song-production.md

 Impacts (cymbal or sounds with a lot of reverb), usually at the start of sections

 ### Layering

-Layer multiple instruments / samples to make sounds richer while playing the exact same thing, play around with the volume and parameter of each

 Works pretty well with drums too, for example layering two snare samples with different tones and characteristics to make the sound more unique.